-How narcissists discard and the ways it makes us feel.
+How narcissists discard and the ways it can make us feel.

 When we begin to learn about the disorder and see just how many have been through similar things, we often want the understanding and clarity of what’s happened.
-There can be so many enlightening and hurtful realisations as we go back to the beginning slowly moving away from the narcissist’s reality they gaslighted us into believing.
-A part of us really wanted to believe it, and why wouldn’t you, they can put on that charm, mirror you, sell you all your dreams, all while manipulatively hiding their true intentions, we only have our feelings, our instincts to go on.
-With reality, we lived in the beginning, their gaslighting.
-No evidence for our instincts, we want to believe in them.
+There can be so many enlightening and heartbreaking realisations as we go back to the beginning, slowly moving away from the narcissist’s reality they gaslighted us into believing.
+A part of us really wanted to believe it, and why wouldn’t you?
+They can put on that charm, mirror you, sell you all your dreams, all while manipulatively hiding their true intentions.
+We only have our feelings, our instincts to go on.
+With the reality that we lived in the beginning, their gaslighting.
+No evidence for our instincts; we want to believe in them.

 Five manipulative discards.

-3. The one where they give you flattery. “you’ve been to good to me.
+3. The one where they give you flattery. “you’ve been too good to me.
 I can not handle it, and I need some space.” “ you’ve treated me better than most, and I need some space to work things out.” “ you’re amazing in so many ways, I love you, but I’m not sure I’m In love with you.”
 This leaves you with self-doubt yet, you believe they are a good person, you don’t move on as you think they care, this method again leaves you with hope, they’ll return, you give them space to work through things.
-At the same time, they go work to find someone who will fill their needs, which they can exploit, as we don’t know about this it makes it far easier for the narcissist to hoover.
+At the same time, they go to work to find someone who will fill their needs, which they can exploit.
+As we don’t know about this, it makes it far easier for the narcissist to hoover.

 5. The disappearing act, the silent treatment ending.